 - Aden Force

-- Notes: Unfortunately, the only war diary for the 75th Carnatic Infantry consists of only four pages.
+- Notes: Unfortunately, the only war diary for the 75th Carnatic Infantry is just four pages in length.
 The majority of the days covered by the diary consist only of the word ”Nil”.
+There are no appendices.

 Further Sources for the 75th Carnatic Infantry